Preethigrace-7/RiseUpSetup/README.md

-# RiseUpSetup
+This repository contains clean and simple command-line instructions for installing various tools covered in my YouTube videos on Rise Up Champ.
+Whether you're setting up development environments, simulation tools, or productivity apps, each set of steps mirrors the video tutorial — making it easy to follow and debug.

-Step-by-step installation commands for essential developer tools — exactly as shown in my YouTube tutorials on Rise Up Champ.
-If you face any issues during setup, feel free to open an Issue or submit a Pull Request to help improve the instructions for everyone!
+💬 Found an error or a better way?
+Contribute via Issues or Pull Requests so others can benefit too!